wp-plugins/the-casengo-chat-widget/readme.txt

 == Screenshots ==

 1. See the Live Chat button implemented on Yeloworld.com
+2. Plugin admin page of Casengo the Widget
-2. Overviewing the Casengo agent inbox
+3. Overviewing the Casengo agent inbox
-3. Handling a customer inquiry
+4. Handling a customer inquiry

 == Changelog ==

 1.0 Initial release
 1.8.6 Improved admin interface

 ==Readme Generator==